s-g-v/archetypes/README.md

 The project contain connected Selenium2, ReportNG (with wrapper to make screenshot on test failure), slf4j with logback-classic, PageObject example, WebDriver factory, etc.

+Detailed description what is archetype you can find out here: https://maven.apache.org/guides/introduction/introduction-to-archetypes.html

 How to rebuild:
 Start point is project dir (for example UiEasyStarter placed), mvn clean,